NatVanG/PBI-Inspector/README.md

 }
 ```

-- Check that the ratio of visuals across the report using custom custom colours does not exceed 10%  while exclude textbox visuals from the analysis).
+- Check that the ratio of visuals across the report using custom colours does not exceed 10%  while excluding textbox visuals from the analysis).

 ```
  {